m-lab/prometheus-support/README.md

     kubectl create -f k8s/mlab-sandbox/services.yml

 Create the prometheus deployment.
-This is the last step and includes the actual prometheus server.
+This step starts the actual prometheus server.
 The deployment will receive traffic from the service defined above and binds to the persistent volume claim.
 If a persistent volume does not already exist, this will create a new one.
 It will be automatically formatted.

     kubectl create -f k8s/prometheus.yml

+Create the grafana deployment.
+Like the prometheus deployment, this step starts the grafana server.
+(Follow the steps below to [setup the Grafana server][setup].)

+    kubectl create -f k8s/grafana.yml

 After completing the above steps, you can view the status of all objects using something like: